10 tips for mastering your television Skype or Zoom interview

 Consider your lighting and camera angle

-When you’re being interviewed in a studio, you don’t have to worry about the lighting, but over Skype or Zoom, it’s up to you put your best face forward.
+When you’re being interviewed in a studio, you don’t have to worry about the lighting, but in a Skype or Zoom interview, it’s up to you put your best face forward.
 If you’re near a window, make sure it’s in front or to the side, not behind you.
 If at all possible, elevate the camera by placing your laptop on a stand or other surface.
 MSNBC’s Stephanie Ruhle recommends having the camera at or above your eye level.
 Also, keep in mind that most laptop webcams are substandard, and it may make sense to invest in a better camera.

 Do not look at your screen